 Payments for food or shelter are more complicated because they generally trigger a reduction in SSI benefits.
 However, even though it's tricky, it often still makes sense for trustees to use trust funds for food and shelter because there are exemptions and rules that make the trade-off worthwhile.

 On the other hand, trust funds cannot be used for things that would make the beneficiary ineligible for government benefits, such as large gifts of cash.
 Learn more about How Trust Funds Can Be Used and Payments for Food and Shelter.

 The special needs trust ends when it's no longer needed.
 There are four reasons to end a special needs trust:

-To learn more about special needs trust, go to the Special Needs Trusts section of Nolo.com.
+To learn more about special needs trusts, go to the Special Needs Trusts section of Nolo.com.

-This article was excerpted from Special Needs Trusts, by Steven Elias and Kevin Urbatsch (Nolo).
+This article was excerpted from Special Needs Trusts, by Kevin Urbatsch and Michele Fuller-Urbatsch (Nolo).